WARP-LAB/WARP-GUIDES-WEBPACK/06-lint/readme.md

-# WEBPACK BEGINNERS GUIDE <sup>+ npm side notes</sup>
+# Linting JavaScript and CSS/SCSS

 ---
+# In this section
+---

+* ESlint
+* stylelint

+---
 # Preflight
 ---

 Use existing `webpacktest-babel` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-lint`.

-Make changes in `package.json`.
+Make changes in `package.json` name field.
+Don't forget `npm install`.
-Note that `index.html` is build product.
-Manual approach will not work any more, as we are using hashes in output filenames.
-You can disable hashes and return to manual approach as in pre-`html-webpack-plugin` approach.
-See *htmlbuild* stage of this guide.

 ---
 # ESLint